Hiking is one of those things that I subconsciously convince myself I do a lot more of than I actually do.

 During my hike I had to pee, so I found a spot that was tucked back from the trail, I unbuttoned and I squatted.
 Midway through my wiz, I heard something rustling in the bushes behind me.

 I wasn’t convinced that I wanted to know what was in the bushes because RATTLESNAKES, but the pee was still coming, so I figured I should arm myself with the knowledge of what I might be up against.

 So I perked up as far as my squat would allow and I turned my head as far as it would go, all the while pushing the pee out as fast and as hard as I possibly could.
 I didn’t see anything, but I could still hear the rustling.

 At this point it was extremely possible that whatever was in the bushes was being blinded by my fluorescent white ass – a handy weapon that I’d never considered up until this point.
 The second there was no more pee, I pulled up my pants as fast as I could and I darted back to the trail.

 I have no idea what newly blinded creature was in those bushes, but it doesn’t matter.
 That’s not the point.

 The point is this.

-As I was on my guard, perked up in my squat, scoping out dangerous threats and pissing on dirt, I was struck with the obvious notion that is often overlooked due to busy lives and lots of screens.
+As I was on my guard, perked up in my squat, scoping out dangerous threats and pissing on dirt, I was struck with an obvious notion that is often overlooked due to busy lives and lots of screens.

-You are welcome to do what you want with that.
+You’re welcome to do what you want with that.

 Here’s what I took from it.